 Scenario Action Requirement identification no. Linked requirement Jane indicates that she is allergic to penicillin.
-She had urticaria and wheezing after taking oral penicillin 20 years ago She is on a gluten-free diet because of concerns about gluten sensitivity Attempt to close the medication record, and show how the system alerts the user to record allergy status and does not allow the user to close the record without first doing this Record Jane's penicillin allergy in the system 33 Record the details for allergies and ADRs: Known Medicine class or family Reaction Date Recorded by Nil known Unknown Other requirements: Perform reverse allergy checking Code the allergy to belong to a whole family Medication record cannot be closed if allergy status is not completed, unless it is impossible to complete it (for example, unconscious, psychotic - this information should be collected as soon as practicable) The system should be able to receive information about the patient's known allergy status Show how Jane's allergy appears to users of the system 6 Create, amend and view patient details in the EMM system for the following information: • Allergies, or none known • ADRs • Other relevant medication history, such as if the patient is on a medication clinical trial Point out where Jane's name, date of birth and gender appear on the screen 9 Display patient name, date of birth and gender on every screen view
+She had urticaria and wheezing after taking oral penicillin 20 years ago She is on a gluten-free diet because of concerns about gluten sensitivity Attempt to close the medication record, and show how the system alerts the user to record allergy status and does not allow the user to close the record without first doing this Record Jane's penicillin allergy in the system 33 Record the details for allergies and ADRs: Known Medicine class or family Reaction Date Recorded by Nil known Unknown Other requirements: Perform reverse allergy checking Code the allergy to belong to a whole family Medication record cannot be closed if allergy status is not completed, unless it is impossible to complete it (for example, unconscious, psychotic - this information should be collected as soon as practicable) The system should be able to receive information about the patient's known allergy status Show how Jane's allergy appears to users of the system 6 Create, amend and view patient details in the EMM system for the following information: Allergies, or none known ADRs Other relevant medication history, such as if the patient is on a medication clinical trial Point out where Jane's name, date of birth and gender appear on the screen 9 Display patient name, date of birth and gender on every screen view

 Scenario Action Requirement identification no. Linked requirement Jane is sent for an ultrasound, which confirms deep vein thrombosis of her right leg Search an Australian medication reference database and locate information on the half-life of heparin 25 Australian medicine reference databases, searchable by generic and trade name, should be accessible from the system interface Dr Edward Goode considers initiating a heparin infusion and oral warfarin.
-(Note: A heparin infusion is not usually first-line therapy for deep vein thrombosis) Dr Edward Goode searches the medication reference database to check the half- life of heparin Dr Edward Goode initiates an intravenous heparin travenous heparin demonstrate an alert to notify the prescriber about interactions relating to depending on blood this patient's allergies and 20 Clinical decision support, such as alerts, should be available infusion and oral warfarin, doses to be adjusted daily depending on blood test results 39 At the time of entry of a medication order, the system should alert the clinician to the following potential patient safety issues: Known allergies and cross-allergies (additional alert if attempts are made to prescribe a medicine that the patient is allergic to) Medication interactions vendor to outline what medication interactions would be included as part of the proposed system, the evidence base for the alerts and the customisation available to reduce 'alert fatigue' At a minimum, drug-drug, drug-allergy and dose-range alerts are required
+(Note: A heparin infusion is not usually first-line therapy for deep vein thrombosis) Dr Edward Goode searches the medication reference database to check the half- life of heparin Dr Edward Goode initiates an intravenous heparin The system should demonstrate an alert to notify the prescriber about interactions relating to this patient's allergies and history, and the proposed additional medicines 20 Clinical decision support, such as alerts, should be available infusion and oral warfarin, doses to be adjusted daily depending on blood test results ing to series and should alert the following part in a safety issues: • Known aller the cross-allers alert if atter prescribe a At the time of entry of a medication order, the system should alert the clinician to the following potential patient safety issues: Known allergies and cross-allergies (additional alert if attempts are made to prescribe a medicine that the patient is allergic to) Medication interactions vendor to outline what medication interactions would be included as part of the proposed system, the evidence base for the alerts and the customisation available to reduce 'alert fatigue' At a minimum, drug-drug, drug-allergy and dose-range alerts are required